 An easy recipe for canned salmon mousse made with cream cheese.
-It’s as easy as can get – mix quickly using your food processor, then serve with cut up veggies.
+It's as easy as can be - mix quickly using your food processor, then serve with cut-up veggies.

-Whenever I make this canned salmon mousse, I remember my late grandpa, Ari DeLeeuw.
+Whenever I make this tasty mousse, I remember my late grandpa, Ari DeLeeuw.

-For brunch, opa used to make canned salmon mousse.
-Just like with butter compared with margarine, there was no comparison between the basic tuna salad I was familiar with, and the smooth, velvety canned salmon mousse I had at my grandparents’.
+For brunch, Opa used to make a canned salmon mousse.
+Just like with butter compared with margarine, there was no comparison between the basic tuna salad I was familiar with, and the smooth, velvety mousse I had at my grandparents'.

 Opa, an artist, was also great at presenting the food in an appetizing way, decorating the salmon mousse with sliced tomatoes and black olives.
 It was too pretty to eat!
 (Except that it was so good, we ate it anyway).

-I’m not sure how opa made his mousse.
+I'm not sure how Opa made his mousse.
 Probably with mayonnaise.
 These days, I like to make it with cream cheese.
-I use reduced fat cream cheese, because full fat cream cheese is too dense for this recipe.
+I use reduced-fat cream cheese, but you can use full-fat cream cheese if you prefer.

-PS.
-I often serve this canned salmon mousse alongside these delicious cheese balls.
+I often serve this tasty mousse alongside these delicious cheese balls.
 Both are made in advance, which is a big plus when hosting!

 Canned Salmon Mousse